Substra/substra-documentation/docs/source/index.rst

 **Client side**: Install Substra and SubstraFL python libraries with the following command: ``pip install substrafl``.
 Substra python library is a dependency of SubstraFL, so it will be automatically installed.
 More information on the installation :ref:`can be found here <substrafl_doc/substrafl_overview:Installation>`.

-**Server side**: There are two options to deploy the server side of Substra (backend, frontend and orchestrator):
+**Server side**: There are 2 options to deploy the server side of Substra (backend, frontend and orchestrator):

 * :ref:`Local deployment <how-to/developing-substra/local-deployment:Local deployment>`: to deploy locally on a single one machine.
 Useful for quick tests and for development.
 * :doc:`Production deployment <how-to/deploying-substra/index>`: for real deployments.